TIU11/rails-application-template/README.md

 # Todo

+* automate initial deploy
+    * refactor `rvm:create_gemset` so it doesn't need to be invoked separately
     * run `deploy:setup` for initial setup automatically when deploying for the first time?
+* improve Bitbucket repository stuff
+    * initialize Bitbucket smarter and w/o prompts (are better APIs exposed since we wrote?)
+    * setup deploy keys independently, perhaps as a rake task, so it works for checking on existing repos
 * Consider adding some of these: https://intercityup.com/blog/useful-capistrano-plugins.html?utm_source=rubyweekly&utm_medium=email

 # Credits